myselfscrum/kochessenz-recipes/content/english/post/001-11-22-champignon-panna-cotta.md

 Now quickly in the refrigerator with it, because the appetizer should still be consumed today and 2 hours waiting time is already at least necessary.

 I arrange the panna cotta with a bouquet Postelein and rocket with a little balsamic wild herb oil vinaigrette.

+> dish of small panna cotta, with thin mushroom slices at the side, with some wild herb salad aside, very photorealistic, food magazine style, award-winning photo, long lens, depth of field, soft light, shot from material height, photo of the year, award-winning photo, embedded in restaurant scenery, well-lit, unreal engine